xuwd11/cs207_Weidong_Xu/project.md

 You are required to add a non-trivial feature to your library of your choosing.
 If you are having difficulty coming up with a compelling new feature, please set up an appointment with me to discuss possible ideas.
 The teaching staff will be able to give you a few suggestions if need be.
+Since the in-class midterm demos will take place on October 18th, you should have an idea for your feature by October 11th.
+You do not need to have your feature implemented, but you should have a high-level plan on how you will go about the implementation.

 Documentation for every subsystem in the project should be provided.
 Link to the docs from the ``README.md`` in each folder.
 The top level ``README.md`` should